Analysis | The GOP is self-policing ... further to the right

 He almost certainly wasn’t talking about Republicans piling on Greene.
 He was, instead, talking about another Republican who has come under fire: Rep. Liz Cheney (R-Wyo.).

-Cheney, you may recall, was one of 10 Republicans in the House to vote to impeach former president Donald Trump earlier this month.
+Cheney, you may recall, was one of 10 Republicans in the House to vote to impeach President Donald Trump earlier this month.
 That impeachment, Trump’s second, followed his actions on Jan.
 6 in which he told a rowdy crowd at a rally that the 2020 presidential contest had been stolen and urged them to march on the U.S. Capitol — shortly before a mob of Trump supporters stormed the building, leading to five deaths.

 In a statement explaining her vote, Cheney blasted Trump.